-Face coverings are not personal protective equipment.
-The CDC recommends their use to decrease the spread of droplets containing the virus that may be generated when the wearer coughs, sneezes or talks.
+The CDC recommends the use of face coverings to decrease the spread of droplets containing the virus that may be generated when the wearer coughs, sneezes or talks.

 Wearing a face covering does not replace the need for other measures to prevent the spread of the virus that causes COVID-19.
 In addition to wearing cloth face coverings, remember to:

 - Avoid contact with those who are sick, stay home if you're sick, and if you become sick at work, distance yourself from co-workers, contact your supervisor and go home.

 - Maintain at least 6 feet of distance (at least two arm lengths) from others on campus at all times.
-If you are unable to comply with this requirement, please notify your supervisor or EHS (firstname.lastname@example.org.)
+If you are unable to comply with this requirement, please notify your supervisor or EHS (firstname.lastname@example.org (link sends e-mail).)
 You are still considered a close contact, regardless of the use of a face covering, if you were less than 6 feet away from a COVID-19 positive person for 15 minutes or longer, over a 24-hour period.

 - Frequently clean hands with soap and water or an alcohol-based hand sanitizer with at least 60% alcohol.